Barnecel/DataOrocessing/README.md

 # DataOrocessing
-These files are for initial image processing
+These files are for initial images processing